Dental Emergencies in Des Moines, IA

 Extractions

-When restoration attempts like root canal treatment, dental crowns, or dental fillings are not sufficient enough to save your tooth, our dentists may need to pull, or extract, your tooth.
+When restoration attempts like root canal treatment, dental crowns, or dental fillings are not sufficient to save your tooth, our dentists may need to pull, or extract, your tooth.

 Extraction procedures today are much less painful than they ever were before.
-Today dentists use anesthetics or sedatives.
+Today, dentists use anesthetics or sedatives.
 In most methods, extraction patients experience little or no discomfort and minor bleeding.

 We numb the area surrounding the tooth with an anesthetic before extraction.
-Sometimes we request extraction patients to take an antibiotic or take other precautions to protect against infection.
+Sometimes we request extraction patients take an antibiotic or take other precautions to protect against infection.

 Iowa Dental Group